BNasmith/PTForsyth/PTFWorkofChrist.md

 The gospel of Christ speaks otherwise.
-It speaks of a God to whom we are to be reconciled in a mutual act which He begins ; and not of an order or process with which we are to be adjusted by our lonely act, or to which we are to be resigned.
+It speaks of a God to whom we are to be reconciled in a mutual act which He begins; and not of an order or process with which we are to be adjusted by our lonely act, or to which we are to be resigned.
 If we have an idea of such a
-Godhead as I have been describing, how does it affect our thought of Christ ?
+Godhead as I have been describing, how does it affect our thought of Christ?
 Christ then becomes but one of its grandest prophets, or one of the greatest instances and illustrations of that adjustment to the mighty order.
 He first